-Wilderness Survival
+Wilderness Survival Outpost

 Do you want to learn how to survive a night with just the clothes on your back?
-If so, this outpost is for you.
+If so, this Outpost is for you.
 The Wilderness Survival Outpost is primarily for those taking Wilderness Survival Merit Badge but anybody desiring to participate may do so.
 Participants will have the chance to spend the night in a shelter they have built themselves.
-See the Scoutcraft director for details.
+For more details or to sign-up to attend, see the Scoutcraft Director.

 Merit Badge Diff Fees Class Size Limit Age Limit Information Backpacking 4 30 Reqs.
 6b, 8c, 9d, 10 and 11a-c not covered in Camp.
 Offered during even numbered years only.
 Camping 2 30 Reqs.
 4b, 5e, 7b, 8d, 9a, and 9b not covered at Camp.
-Cooking 4 12 Merit Badge will require work during meals while cooking.
-Fire Safety 5 30 Offered during even numbered years only.
+Cooking 4 12 Req.
+4 & 6 not covered at Camp; Merit Badge will continue into 1 st meal shift while cooking.
+Fire Safety 5 30 Req.
+11 - field trip to local Fire Station that will require drivers, bring money for purchase of off-property lunch.
 First Aid 3 30 2-hour session.
 Bring a first aid kit from home to fulfill req.
 2d.
 Geocaching 3 20 Req.
 7 & 9 not covered at Camp.
 Bring a GPS if you have one.
 Offered during even years only.
 Hiking 5 30 Req.
 5,6, and 7 not covered at Camp.
 Offered during odd numbered years only.
 Orienteering 4 25 May require extensive time outside of Merit Badge.
 Pioneering 3 25 2-hour session.
 Scouting Heritage 3 25 Req.
 4 & 5 not covered at Camp.
 Offered during odd numbered years only.
 Signs, Signals & Codes 3 30 Offered during odd numbered years only.
 Wilderness Survival 3 35 Req.
 9 is an overnight outpost.